High-tech working life of the future

 Project name: Sustainability and gender equality in the high-tech working life of the future

-The assignment will result in:
+The assignment resulted in:

 - A Nordic overview of existing research in connection with gender-related study choices within the STEM sector.